 There’s a lot of ground to be covered at Backblaze.
 We have three discrete business lines:

-- Computer Backup -> a 10 year old business focusing on backing up consumer computers.
+- Backblaze Computer Backup: A 10 year old business focusing on backing up consumer computers.

-- B2 Cloud Storage -> Competing with Amazon, Google, and Microsoft… just at ¼ of the price (but with the same performance characteristics).
+- Backblaze B2 Cloud Storage: Competing with Amazon, Google, and Microsoft… just at a quarter of the price (but with the same performance characteristics).

-- Business Backup -> Both Computer Backup and B2 Cloud Storage, but focused on SMBs and enterprise.
+- Backblaze Business Backup: Both Computer Backup and B2 Cloud Storage, but focused on SMBs and enterprise.

 The Best Candidate Is…

 - Creating well researched, elegantly constructed content on deadline.
-For example, each week, 2 articles should be published on our blog.
-Blog posts should rotate to address the constituencies for our 3 business lines—not all blog posts will appeal to everyone, but over the course of a month, we want multiple compelling pieces for each segment of our audience.
-Similarly, case studies (and outbound emails) should be tailored to our sales team’s proposed campaigns/audiences.
-The Content Director creates ~75% of all content but is responsible for editing 100%.
+For example, each week, two articles should be published on our blog.
+Blog posts should rotate to address the constituencies for our three business lines—not all blog posts will appeal to everyone, but over the course of a month, we want multiple compelling pieces for each segment of our audience.
+Similarly, case studies (and outbound emails) should be tailored to our Sales team’s proposed campaigns/audiences.
+The content director creates around 75% of all content but is responsible for editing 100%.

 - Product marketing.
-The Content Director “owns” the blog.
-But also assists in writing cases studies/white papers, creating collateral (email, trade show).
+The content director “owns” the blog.
+But they also assist in writing cases studies/white papers and creating collateral (emails, trade shows, etc.).
 Each of these things has a variety of call to action(s) and audiences.
 Direct experience is a plus, experience that will plausibly translate to these areas is a requirement.

 - Articulating views on storage, backup, and cloud infrastructure.
 Not everyone has experience with this.
 That’s fine, but if you do, it’s strongly beneficial.

-- Coordinate Collaborators – We are deliverables driven culture, not a meeting driven one.
+- Coordinate Collaborators: We are a deliverables-driven culture, not a meeting-driven one.
 We expect you to collaborate with internal blog authors and the occasional guest poster.

-Send us an email to email@example.com with the subject “Content Director”.
-Please include your resume and 3 brief abstracts for content pieces.
+Send us an email to email@example.com with the subject “Content Director.”
+Please include your resume and three brief abstracts for content pieces.

 Some hints for each of your three abstracts: